joshbrunty/joshbrunty.github.io/_posts/2021-6-3-module1readings.md

 ---
-title: ITEC 7000 Module 1 Readings
+title: Reflections and Thoughts on Module 1 Readings
 excerpt:  Reflections and Thoughts on Module 1 Readings
 cover:
 cover_size: sm